shakacode/react-webpack-rails-tutorial/README.md

-To avoid duplicating this customization between Rails and Webpack HMR, this custom code has been consolidated under Webpack in webpack/assets/stylesheets/_bootstrap-variables-customization.scss and the webpack/assets/stylesheets directory added to the Rails asset pipeline search path.
-See config config/application.rb.
+To avoid duplicating this customization between Rails and Webpack HMR, this custom code has been consolidated under Webpack in `webpack/assets/stylesheets/_bootstrap-variables-customization.scss` and the `webpack/assets/stylesheets` directory has been added to the Rails asset pipeline search path.
+See config `config/application.rb`.
 Keep that in mind as you customize the Bootstrap Sass variables.

 # Notes on Rails assets
 ## Javascript
-The `webpack.rails.config.js` file generates rails-bundle.js which is then included by the Rails asset pipeline.
+The `webpack.rails.config.js` file generates webpack-bundle.js which is then included by the Rails asset pipeline.

 ## Sass and images
-1. The Webpack server loads the images from the **symlink** of the app/assets/images directory.
+1. The Webpack server loads the images from the **symlink** of the `app/assets/images` directory.
 2. Since the images are not moved, Rails loads images via the normal asset pipeline features.
 3. The `image-url` sass helper takes care of mapping the correct directories for